julianeon/julianeon/glitch_guide.md

 ## circles

-In this app, a circle within a circle appears on the screen, and it flashes a different colored circle within a few seconds, alternating between the circle pairs
+In this app, a circle within a circle appears on the screen, and it flashes a different colored circle within a few seconds, alternating between two circle pairs.

 ![glitch circle screenshot](./glitch_circles.png)